csye-6225-nitesh-cloud-org/tf-gcp-infra/README.md

-# Terraform and GCP Infrastructure Guide
+# Terraform and GCP Infrastructure Guide 📚

-## Assignment 3 - Terraform Script to Create VPC with Custom Subnet
+## Terraform Script to Provision Infrastructure 🚀

 This guide provides an overview and useful commands for using Terraform to manage infrastructure in Google Cloud Platform (GCP).

-### Terraform Useful Commands
+### Terraform Useful Commands 🛠️

 To manage your Terraform infrastructure, use the following commands: